 “There is a real impetus towards being fit and healthy and going to the gym.
 It’s a profound cultural change which can only be a good thing and its come at a time where we have a very visual culture – everyone shares a picture of themselves and they want that picture to look good.
 Part of the reason for doing the walk was to promote the healthier way of life – to encourage people to get out and about, to enjoy the countryside.”

 “When I had my son, who is 13 now, I made a real effort to take care of myself and do to this day.
 I still wanted to be able to kick a ball around a park, to go running and cycling with him – to keep up with him – all these things are so important to me.”

 Bill doesn’t smoke (his one brief flirtation with the habit induced asthma) and while he ‘enjoyed his fill’ of ale in his 20s, he now keeps his alcohol intake to a sociable minimum.
 Instead, he enjoys walking, paddle boarding along the Thames – his favourite thing to do – and generally being outdoors.

-Biggest non-comedy inspiration: “I had a wonderful piano teacher at school who was a huge inspiration to me – Linda Phipps.
-I was the only A Level music student at my school so it was just me and her.
-It was a wonderful one on one relationship and one-to-one teaching – it didn’t feel like a lesson, she taught me piano, music theory and also she was a very enthusiastic and encouraging.
+Biggest non-comedy inspiration?
+“I had a wonderful piano teacher at school who was a huge inspiration to me – Linda Phipps.
+I was the only A-Level music student at my school so it was just me and her.
+It was a wonderful one on one relationship and one-to-one teaching – it didn’t feel like a lesson, she taught me piano, music theory and also she was very enthusiastic and encouraging.
 She encouraged me to take risks and go beyond my comfort zones and capabilities – she encouraged me to perform recitals and take exams I thought were beyond me.